danieljancar/hangbuddies/apps/backend/README.md

 `apps/backend`.
 Copy this file to `.env` and fill in the required values.

 > [!Important]
-> Make sure to keep your `.env` file secure and do not share it publicly.
+> Make sure to keep your `.env` files secure and do not share them publicly.

 # Running the API